Sparse Bounded Degree Sum of Squares Optimization for Certifiably Globally Optimal Rotation Averaging: Sum of Squares Optimization

 \subsection{Sparse-BSOS}

 For a complete treatment of the Sparse-BSOS hierarchy, please refer to \cite{weisser2018sparse} and \cite{mangelson2018guaranteed}.
 Briefly, we are interested in solving the optimization problem

 where $\mbf{K} = \{\mbf{x} \in \mathbb{R}^{n} | 0 \leq g_j(\mbf{x}) \leq 1, \ j = 1, \ldots, m \}$ is the semialgebraic set defined by our constraints.
 This is equivalent to solving Problem \ref{eq:problem_SBSOS}.
 The key insight of SOS optimization is that this problem (and other polynomial optimization problems) can be solved as a semidefinite program (SDP) with Positivstellensatz results from real algebra \cite{lasserre2010moments, parrilo2003semidefinite}.
-Many SOS relaxation hierarchies have been developed, but we use the sparse bounded-degree SOS (Sparse-BSOS) hierarchy of \cite{weisser2018sparse} because it leverages the sparsity of rotation averaging, and provides theoretical guarantees for our particular formulation.
+Many SOS relaxation hierarchies have been developed, but we use the sparse bounded-degree SOS (Sparse-BSOS) hierarchy of \cite{weisser2018sparse} because it leverages the sparsity of rotation averaging.
 The method enforces $f(\mbf{x}) - t \geq 0$ by introducing the function

 where $\pmb{\lambda}$ contains the coefficients $\lambda_{\alpha\beta} \geq 0$ indexed by $\alpha$ and $\beta$, and the parameter $d$ allows us to restrict the number of monomials used to construct $h_d$.
 Now we seek to optimize